seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 ...
 ```

-You will have no dependence between elements, and they can be easily
+You will have no dependence between elements within the same line,
-parallelized.
-For example, these four elements can be processed
+and they can be easily parallelized.
+For example, these four elements
-in parallel:
+can be processed in parallel:

 ```
 (4, 1), (3, 2), (2, 3), (1, 4)